JavaScript Var vs Let vs Const: Key Differences & Best Uses

 person = { name: "Charlie" }; // Error: Assignment to constant variable

-How to Avoid: Understand that const
+How to Avoid: const

-or libraries that enforce immutability.
+or libraries designed for immutability.

 Scope Misconceptions with let